iobroker-community-adapters/ioBroker.statistics/README.md

 NodeJS 16.x is required

 * (klein0r) Show error if groups are not configured correctly
+* (klein0r) Fixed cron expressions for quarter and year

 ### 2.3.1 (2023-01-11)
 * (klein0r) Added Ukrainian language